 Tips for Taking Kids to the Epcot Flower and Garden Festival

 - Park guests receive a pocket guide to the Epcot Flower & Garden Festival, including where to find topiaries, gardens, demonstrations, dining and shows.
-Kids can check mark off each item as you visit, eat and watch.
+Kids can check mark off each item as they visit, eat and watch.
 The guide makes a wonderful souvenir too, as they can recall & reminisce about your trip.

 - While the Epcot International Flower and Garden Festival is a special event, you do not need a special ticket to attend.
 You can see all of the gardens and topiaries during this event for the cost of your regular Park ticket.
 A select few experiences require a separate purchase or a separate admission fee (like some of the cooking demonstrations).

 - I recommend purchasing Walt Disney World discount tickets from my partner at Get Away Today.